 Even though I was tiny, I didn't speak, and I was always terribly shy, I was a child of light.
 Like all small children, there was a fire inside me that didn't want to be put out.

 At 6 years old, I was growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
 I was tired of leaving my friends, scared about meeting new ones, and at a place where children still believe in angels and faeries.
 (I still do)

 We were in Texas one summer to visit family when I experienced my first Firefly moment.
-Alone outside, I sat in the growing darkness and looked out over the flat lands and up at the clear skies.
+Alone outside, I sat in the growing darkness and looked out over the flatlands and up at the clear skies.
+No one seemed to notice I was gone, and that freedom to wander gave me strength.
 The sky seemed endless and I felt so small and but never powerless.

 I didn’t understand what I was seeing, to me it was magic.
 As I felt my dreamy world open up to the possibilities of being part of a greater collective, the stars I thought I was looking at began to dance.
 Moving in a sweet perfect moment of swirls and sparkling harmony, the stars became dancers across the navy dance floor.